 I would like to hear your answers, and I will reveal what I believe to be the most likely outcome of this tournament on Monday evening.

-or the comment by Levi Asher below for the exciting tournament results).
+(UPDATE: see this post or the comment by Levi Asher below for the exciting tournament results).